brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

   binding
 - The whole `for` expression evaluates to a value (in this case, a new list)

-The `for` syntax is designed to create patterns of functional iteration.
+The `for` syntax is designed to create patterns for functional iteration.
 Indeed, there are several other built in functions that work with `for`:

     z = for filter(elem from [1,2,3,4]):